acco93/avxs/readme.md

 - `ENABLE_NGRANULAR` to use complete neighborhood exploration instead of granular neighborhoods.

 The directives must be given using `-DENABLE_XXXX=ON`.
 See the example below.
-It is necessary to rebuild the program to commit the changes e.g. `cmake -DENABLE_VND=ON && cmake --build . --target all -- -j 4`
+It is necessary to rebuild the program to commit the changes e.g. `cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_VND=ON && cmake --build . --target all -- -j 4`

 #### Usage